ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 2. Verify that the BPI redirects the BPI Subject to a login page or displays a message indicating that authentication is required.
 3. Log in to the BPI.
 4. Verify that the BPI grants access to the BPI Subject after successful authentication.
-5. Attempt to perform a cryptographic operation that requires the use of the HSM, such as signing a message or verifying a signature.
-6. Verify that the BPI communicates with the HSM to perform the cryptographic operation.
+5. Verify that the BPI communicates with the HSM to perform the cryptographic operation.
-7. Attempt to generate a cryptographic key using the HSM.
+6. Attempt to generate a cryptographic key using the HSM.
-8. Verify that the BPI communicates with the HSM to generate the key.
+7. Verify that the BPI communicates with the HSM to generate the key.
-9. Attempt to store a cryptographic key in the HSM.
+8. Attempt to store a cryptographic key in the HSM.
-10. Verify that the BPI communicates with the HSM to store the key securely.
+9. Verify that the BPI communicates with the HSM to store the key securely.
-11. Attempt to retrieve a cryptographic key from the HSM.
+10. Attempt to retrieve a cryptographic key from the HSM.
-12. Verify that the BPI communicates with the HSM to retrieve the key securely.
+11. Verify that the BPI communicates with the HSM to retrieve the key securely.
-13. Attempt to delete a cryptographic key from the HSM.
+12. Attempt to delete a cryptographic key from the HSM.
-14. Verify that the BPI communicates with the HSM to delete the key securely.
+13. Verify that the BPI communicates with the HSM to delete the key securely.
+14. Attempt to perform a cryptographic processing operation available in the chosen test HSM using a cryptographic key created during the test in the HSM.
+15. Verify that the cryptographic processing operation produced a cryptographic valid result.

 Test Passing Criteria: The test will pass if

 * The BPI redirects the BPI Subject to a login page or displays a message indicating that authentication is required.
-* Successful login using username and password credentials grants access to the BPI.
+* Successful login grants access to the BPI.
-* The BPI can perform cryptographic operations that require the use of the HSM, such as signing a message or verifying a signature.
 * The BPI can generate a cryptographic key using the HSM.
 * The BPI can store a cryptographic key securely in the HSM.
 * The BPI can retrieve a cryptographic key securely from the HSM.
 * The BPI can delete a cryptographic key securely from the HSM.
+* The BPI can perform cryptographic processing operations available in the HSM.

 ## 7.2.
 BPI Storage Privacy
 ###### BPISTORAGEPRIVACY